msacar/socket-io-proxy-publisher/README.md

 - a Node.js server (any server can run node.js which is going to be our publicly reachable server)
 - a [Localhost proxy client](https://github.com/msacar/socket-io-proxy-localhost) (which is make a connection from localhost to proxy server and serve our localhost)

-This project depends on  a [Localhost proxy client](https://github.com/msacar/socket-io-proxy-localhost)
+This project works with a [Localhost proxy client](https://github.com/msacar/socket-io-proxy-localhost)
 ## How to use

 Sample Publisher Server Code: